caelumpirata/Kubernetes/edge-access-through-ingress.md

 when using the service_name + nodeport_port, it goes for 10.233.13.40:31963  (this one worked for me 😁)
-the same is accessible through master node too(curl ......)
+the same is accessible through master node too(curl ......) master node ufw was disabled🥱but after disabliing it is accessible too